OAA Leadership

 PRESIDENT

-Megan has been working in nonprofit leadership since 2005, with a focus in animal protection and humane education.
+Megan has worked in nonprofit sector since 2005, with a focus in animal protection and humane education.
 Most recently, she founded and served as the President of the Humane Education Coalition, a collaborative organization that provides resources and teaching tools for educators around the world who teach about animal protection, human rights, and environmental ethics.
 Megan has also been a board member, advisor, and/or committee member for several organizations globally.
 In addition to her volunteer roles, Megan is a skilled nonprofit consultant who invests in and supports organizations for improved strategy, stronger leadership, and capacity building.

 • Kailey Leary, Esq.